 The Undergraduate Teacher Licensure Application and all materials must be submitted by email, in person, or by mail to:

 Note: There are a number of reasons that an applicant may be denied admission, such as limited space in each cohort and the overall strength of the applicant pool.
 Students whose applications are rejected are encouraged to improve their application and reapply for a future term.

-Applications must be recieved by 5pm on the deadline date.
+Applications must be received by 5pm on the deadline date.
 If the deadline falls on a weekend, applications will be accepted the following Monday.

 Fall Term (only)

 Humanities Teaching for Equity: Naming (1 credit)